liapedro/rojascorona-online-b3476/content/pages/about.md

 ---
-title: About Us
+title: Conóceme
-subtitle: This is a short page about us and our work.
+subtitle: ¿Quién es Pedro Daniel?.
 image: images/about.jpg
 image_alt: A man taking a picture
 seo:
-  title: About Us
+  title: Conóceme
   description: This is the about us page
   extra:
     - name: 'og:type'